Accommodations

 Staff shall not outright deny a request for a sign language interpreter or tell residents, prospective residents, or their family members that it is their responsibility to provide or pay for an interpreter.

-An Interactive Process For Better Understanding
+An Interactive Process for Better Understanding

 Rather, when requests for sign language interpreters for interactions such as tours, resident assessments, residency agreement discussions and signing, and participation in group activities, as well as requests for other reasonable accommodations for deaf individuals such as doorbells with flashing lights, are received, staff shall engage in an interactive process with the individual until an understanding is reached regarding the deaf individual’s needs and abilities for effective communication.